Latest update on Coronavirus (COVID-19) in the UK (updated on 25th August 2020)

 The chancellor announced on 20th March that the government will reimburse 80% of the salary for employees who have been designated and notified rightfully by their employers as “furloughed”.

-- From 1 July 2020, employers can bring back employees to work part-time, for any amount of time and any shift pattern.
+- Since 1 July 2020, employers can bring back employees to work part-time, for any amount of time and any shift pattern.
 Any claim under CJRS will be limited to normal hours not worked.

 - September 2020 – Government will pay 70% of wages up to a reduced £2,187.50 cap.
 Employers will pay employers’ NIC, pension costs and 10% of wages to a total cap of £2,500.